vicariousdrama/nodeyez/README.md

 A useful python script that reports the CPU temperature and load, drive space in use and free, as well as memory usage.
 Color coding follows green/yellow/red for ranging from all OK to heavy usage to warning.

 ![sample system info panel](./images/sysinfo.png)

+Dependencies:
+- Assumes a Raspberry Pi setup using a MicroSD card for the OS (/dev/root), and external storage (/dev/sda1) for data files for Bitcoin, LND, etc.

 Before running the script, edit it to make changes
 ```